On the Stability of Mixed Finite-Element Formulations for High-Temperature Superconductors: Finite-Element Formulations

 When a system contains both a superconductor and a nonlinear ferromagnetic material, classical formulations such as the \hf or the \af may face convergence issues.
 The power law in superconductors is easier to handle with a Newton-Raphson method in the \hfOnly, which involves the electrical resistivity.
 Conversely, the \af is more efficient than the \hf to deal with the typical saturation law describing the permeability of ferromagnets~\cite{dular2019finite}.
 Combining the \hf and \af into a coupled \haf by choosing the best formulation in each region has proven to be an efficient solution for systems with both materials~\cite{dular2019finite}.

-The domain $\O$ is decomposed into two parts: $\Oh$, containing the superconducting domain, and $\Oa$, containing the nonlinear ferromagnetic domain.
+The domain $\O$ is decomposed into two parts: $\Oh$, containing the superconducting domain, and $\Oa$, containing the nonlinear ferromagnetic domain, which is assumed to have a negligible electrical conductivity.
 The parts of $\O$ where constitutive laws are linear can be put in $\Oh$ or $\Oa$.
 Inside $\Oh$, the conducting domain is denoted by $\Ohc$, and the non-conducting domain is denoted by $\Ohcc$, with $\Oh = \Ohc \cup \Ohcc$.
 The common boundary of $\Oh$ and $\Oa$ is denoted by $\Gm$.
 Coupling operates via this common interface.
 We also introduce the outer normal vectors $\n_{\Oh}$ and $\n_{\Oa}$.
 For illustration, consider the simple 2D stacked bar geometry in Fig.~\ref{bar_b}, where the \hf is applied to a superconducting bar, the \af is applied to a ferromagnetic bar and to the air region, while the coupling surface $\Gm$ is taken as the boundary of the superconducting region.
 In this example, the external boundary belongs to $\Gamma_e$, and $\Gm$ is the boundary of the superconducting region, which constitutes the entire $\Oh$ domain.

 We derive the two formulations in $\Oa$ and $\Oh$, then couple them to obtain the \hafOnly.

 The classical \af is a weak form of Ampère's law where the magnetic flux density $\b$ is expressed via a vector potential $\a$ as $\b = \curl \a$.
 Here, it is introduced in $\Oa$ only.
 We choose $\a\in \asp(\Oa)$ with